Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Experiments

 \subsection{Experimental settings}

-\paragraph{Models.} Following \citet{Farquhar2024}, we focus on fine-tuned models - in our case, the instruction-tuned models of Gemma-2-9B \citep{team2024gemma}, Llama-3.1-8B \citep{grattafiori2024llama}, Mistral-v0.3-7B, and Phi-3.5-3.8B \citep{abdin2024phi}.
+\paragraph{Models.} Following \citet{Farquhar2024}, we focus on fine-tuned models - in our case, the instruction-tuned models of Gemma-2-9B \citep{team2024gemma}, Gemma-3-12B \citep{team2025gemma}, Llama-3.1-8B \citep{grattafiori2024llama}, Mistral-v0.3-7B, and Phi-3.5-3.8B \citep{abdin2024phi}.
 We perform text generation at two temperatures, for distinct purposes.
 Following related prior work, we sample at temperature $\tau=1.0$ to calculate uncertainty scores and again at $\tau=0.1$ to obtain a ``best guess'' response for assessing the correctness of LLM responses \citep{Farquhar2024, nikitin2024kernel, nguyen-etal-2025-beyond}.
+With the exception of Figure \ref{fig:relative_er_plugin}, which iterates over several sample sizes, the results shown in the main body of this work use a sample size of $n=10$, which is also found in prior work on SE \citep{kuhn2023semantic, Farquhar2024, nikitin2024kernel, nguyen-etal-2025-beyond}.
+Due to its reduced computational burden compared to larger sample sizes and prevalence in the relevant literature, we will refer to $n=10$ as a ``practical'' or ``typical'' sample size.

 \paragraph{Datasets.} We consider question-answering datasets wherein each query has either one or multiple correct answer(s).
-For the former, we use the validation sets of HotpotQA \citep{yang2018hotpotqa} and SQuAD 2.0 \citep{rajpurkar-etal-2018-know, rajpurkar-etal-2016-squad}, which contain $1852$ and $11864$ exemplars, respectively.
+For the former, we use the validation sets of HotpotQA \citep{yang2018hotpotqa} and SQuAD 2.0 \citep{rajpurkar-etal-2018-know, rajpurkar-etal-2016-squad}, which contain $7405$ and $11864$ exemplars, respectively.
 Our experiments require extensive sampling of LLM responses, and BEC demands combinatorially many language model calls.
 For these reasons, and because SQuAD 2.0 is much larger than the other data sets, our experiments using it are performed on a random $20\%$ subset.
+HotpotQA has substantial scale, as well, due to its inclusion of contextual information supplementing the queries.
+For estimator evaluation (Figure \ref{fig:relative_er_plugin} and Table \ref{tab:entropy_10}), we use the first $25\%$ of HotpotQA's queries; for incorrectness detection (Figure \ref{fig:tournament}), we use the full dataset.
 We also consider queries with a wider variety of possible correct answers.
 The first such dataset is BioASQ, a biomedical QA benchmark with $4719$ exemplars.
 Each question in BioASQ has between $1$ and $15$ reference answers.
 We also prepare a small ($131$ exemplars) supplementary dataset called Plethora Of accepTable cATegOries (POTATO), for which the number of possible correct semantic categories has an even larger range (up to $722$).
-We discuss POTATO in greater detail in Section \ref{sec:potato}.
+We discuss POTATO in detail in Section \ref{sec:potato}.